sung2063/AndroidSliderViewSample/README.md

 # AndroidSliderViewSample
-This is a sample Android project to demonstrate how to use horizontal and vertical carousels and slideshow using Android Slider library created by sung2063.
+This is a sample Android project to demonstrate how to use Android Slider library created by sung2063.<br/>
+The sample app includes using of <b>Horizontal and Vertical CarouselViews</b> and <b>SlideshowView</b>.

 ## Screenshots